mdylan2/cannarec/README.md

 # CannaRec
 ## Description
-This repository contains the Python code for an application that allows users to find new strains of cannabis based on current strains they like or flavor/physiological preferences.
+This repository contains the Python code for a cannabis recommendation application that allows users to find new strains of cannabis based on current strains they like or flavor/physiological preferences.
 The fully functional website can be found at [www.cannarec.herokuapp.com](https://cannarec.herokuapp.com).

 The application was designed using Dash and Pandas.